 A group of students committed to keeping the Wentworth student body well-informed about health and wellness topics and empowering them to change their behavior in a positive, interactive, fun and nonjudgmental manner.
 Topics include alcohol and other drugs; safer sex; stress management; sleep; nutrition; fitness; body image; mental health; tobacco use; healthy relationships; sexual violence prevention.
-SWEET members are advised by Amber Connors, the Coordinator of Wellness Education.
+SWEET members are advised by Amber Connors, the Coordinator of Health Promotion and Education.

-Wellness Education’s Mission:
+Health Promotion and Education’s Mission:

 Goals of SWEET: